walterbender/Syllabi/biomimicry.md

 perform.
 Students will translate the functions from their initial concepts into an analog from the biological world.
-Students will conduct field research from the topic selected (e.g., a hammer is analogus to a woodpecker beak; a saw is analogous to praying mantis claws).
+Students will conduct field research from the topic selected (e.g., a hammer is analogous to a woodpecker beak; a saw is analogous to praying mantis claws).
 Students are encouraged to engage in brainstorming sessions with their peers.